-Elk River Falls Trail is a 1.7 mile heavily trafficked out and back trail located near Elk Park, North Carolina that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, nature trips, and fly fishing and is best used from April until October.
+Elk River Falls Trail is a 0.3 mile heavily trafficked out and back trail located near Elk Park, North Carolina that features a waterfall and is rated as moderate.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail.

 From intersection of NC194 and US19E near Elk Park, drive 0.7 miles west on 19E and turn right down a hill, then immediately turn left on SR1303 - Old Mill Rd.
 This turn is easy to miss.
 Proceed another 0.3 mile and turn right on Elk River Rd.
 Continue on Elk River Rd for 4 miles into the Pisgah Forest where the road ends at the parking area.
 Parking is limited and you may have a hard time finding a place mid day on a summer week end.

 Loved the trail!
 Kid friendly.
 No hike needed to reach this beauty!